space-wizards/website-content/content/post/20_12_02-progress-report-25.md

 ### LORD SINGULOTH <!-- We teased it last time but now it's in -->
 *Contributed by unusualcrow and PaulRitter*

-## Talk about more maps being developed

-*Screenshots of monad
-*Video of area delete (Contributed by Manel) *Screenshots of box?
-(Possibly implemented by this point)
+### Cigarettes and Matches
+*Contributed by Ygg01*

+**Insert a picture of a smoking detective?**

+You can now roleplay as a hardboiled, chainsmoking noir detective.

+### Cargo Telepad
+*Contributed by GraniteSidewalk*

+Although shuttles loom on the horizon after the upcoming physics rework is finished, we thought it'd be nice to add a placeholder to Cargonia.
+Incoming cargo crates will now be beamed to a tele-pad adjacent to the computer, rather than just appearing out of thin air.

+<video src="/video/pr_25/telepad.mp4" autoplay muted loop playsinline></video>

+### Smoke and foam chemical reactions
+*Contributed by Radrark*

+**Insert the video of space cleaner in action.**

+Chemical reactions can now result in smoke or foam, just like in SS13.

+### Instrument Improvements

+*Contributed by Zumorica*
+The instrument UI now has a slider that can be used to rewind or fast-forward the playback of the MIDI song you're playing.
+Also, other players' instruments should sound better now.

+{{< imgw "/images/post/pr_25/instrument" >}}

-## Minor things
+## Tiny things

+- Containment field emitters emit soft light now. *Contributed by 20kdc*
+- Wall lights are now buildable. *Contributed by Macoron*
+- Light bulbs are now destructible. *Contributed by ZeWaka*
+- Kitchen knife and sliceable foods. *Contributed by mirrorcult*
+- Rounds have time limits now. *Contributed by DrSmuglive*
+- Disposal units flush air now. *Contributed by DrSmuglead*
+- Cow tools have been added. *Contributed by PaulRitter*
+- Now the options menu has a slider for master volume. *Contributed by ManelNavola*
+- PDA now has a pen. *Contributed by exp111*
+- Added suicide for Crematorium and Recycler. *Contributed by ManelNavola*
+- Pulling and grabbing merged (pulling takes up a hand now). *Contributed by DrSmuglaught*
-- Flashlights for hard hats
+- Flashlights for hard hats and hardsuits. *Contributed by Macoron*
-- Live preview for character customizer
+- Live preview for the character creator. *Contributed by metalgearsloth*
-- More belts and welders
+- More belts and welders. *Contributed by SweptWasTaken*
-- Replaced the cev-eris maint airlocks
+- Replaced the cev-eris maint airlocks. *Contributed by SweptWasTaken*
+- Many crates have been filled. *Contributed by SweptWasTaken*
-- Most lockers have been filled
+- Many lockers have been filled. *Contributed by DmitriyRubetskoy*
-- Lockers now enforce access restrictions
+- Lockers now enforce access restrictions. *Contributed by brndd*
-- Pulling now takes up a hand
-- Meat Spike
-- Content Pruning
-- Dead bodies are disposable

 ## Technical details.